Last updated on July 3rd, 2025 at 04:43 pm

 This is why the island is commonly referred to as 'The Island of the Gods'.

-Canang sari is not offered when there is a death in the community or family.
+Canang sari offerings are paused during times of death in the community or family.

 A ritual for the whole family…noone is too young or to old!